phylum-dev/birdcage/README.md

 An example for using Birdcage's API can be found in `./examples/sandbox`, which runs an application with CLI-configurable restrictions applied.

-Trying to run without an exceptions will produce an error:
+Trying to run without any exceptions will produce an error:

 ```bash
 $ cargo run --example sandbox -- echo "Hello, Sandbox\!"